Clothed With Strength and Dignity

 Was Rebekah a meddler or a cooperative working with and for God?
 How was Miriam the first women to receive the Sacrament of Reconciliation?
 Why is Bathsheba a prototype of the Blessed Mother?
 What can Mary Magdalene teach us about discipleship?

-In this first of its kind work, Amy Schisler provides a book with an optional a workbook and video series about women of the Bible for Catholic women.
-The book highlights twenty-five women and what they can teach us through their lives and examples as precursors of the holy Sacraments.
+In this first of its kind work, Amy Schisler provides a book with an optional workbook and video series about women of the Bible created by, with, and for Catholic women.
+The book highlights twenty-five women and what they can teach us through their lives and examples in a uniquely Catholic way.
 Beginning with Eve and ending with Mary Magdalene, Schisler takes a deeper look at prominent and not-so-prominent women who shaped the course of Biblical history.

-Also available will be a workbook and video series.
-Purchasers of the workbook will gain free access to the video series to be used as an individual or with a group Bible study (group study is highly encourages as the discussion enriches the experience).
+Also available is a workbook and video series.
+Purchasers of the workbook will gain access to the video series to be used as an individual or with a group Bible study (group study is highly encouraged as the discussion enriches the experience).

 Excerpt